Chymyst/chymyst-core/docs/chymyst03.md

 Each non-blocking output molecule of such a reaction must be injected only once and is then declared to be a singleton molecule.

-The join definitions will run their singleton reactions once and only once, at the time of the `join(...)` call itself.
+The reaction sites will run their singleton reactions once and only once, at the time of the `site(...)` call itself.

 ### Volatile readers for singleton molecules